 Resource for Your Tenants: Print-Ready Home Inventory Form – NAIC

 Whether or not you invest in an area prone to natural disasters, you should be practicing “everyday preparedness.”
-Smaller emergencies like a water heater replacement may be unavoidable, and items like carpet may need to be replaced due to wear-and-tear, but there are many losses that can be avoided through routine maintenance.
-Checklists like the Fall Maintenance Checklist can give you a framework for making a more robust seasonal maintenance routine.
+More minor emergencies like a water heater replacement may be unavoidable, and items like carpet may need to be replaced due to wear and tear, but there are many losses that can be avoided through routine maintenance.
 Also, don’t just assume your property manager has every base covered; make sure you are aware of the specific services they perform.
 They should also communicate regularly with you about any inspections or repairs they perform.

 Of course, one of the best ways to safeguard your rental properties is to place the best tenants possible.
-However, even good tenants can benefit from a reminder or two about living safely in their home.
-(We all could, really, right?)
+However, even good tenants can benefit from a reminder or two about living safely in their homes.
 For example, cooking fires are one of the deadliest, yet also most preventable accidents we see.
 Safe living practices such as attentive cooking, proper use of space heaters, and proper training on the use of smoke detectors and fire extinguishers can help reduce the risk of unnecessary damage to your investment and prevent severe injuries, or even save a life.
+Check out our Your Safe Home brochure to help keep your tenants and properties safe using everyday preparedness.

 Resources from FEMA & Apps

-If you haven’t caught on yet, we wanted to arm you with a ton of resources today.
+If you haven’t caught on yet, we wanted to arm you with a ton of natural disaster preparation resources today.
 Even if you invest in mild climates, a preparedness mindset can help you in many areas of your investing life from financing, to purchase, to exit strategy.
-We invite you to join us this month as we follow FEMA’s weekly preparedness themes:
+Grab your smartphone and check out these apps to help in disaster preparedness, survival, and recovery:

 - FEMA Mobile App – Real-time alerts, Emergency Safety Tips, Emergency Shelters, Disaster Recovery Centers